Blue Flame Natural Gas Rocket Car

 Today, a volunteer American team of engineers has converted a Lockheed F-104 Starfighter into the North American Eagle for a 2013 attempt to bring the world land speed record back to America.

 “It was built to go supersonic.
-We were sure we could get over 800 miles per hour,” Keller maintains.
+We were sure we could get over 800 miles per hour,” Keller said.
 “We were actually operating at about 13,000 to 14,000 pounds of thrust and we had a 22,500 pound thrust capability.
 So we really had dialed it back for what was intended to be the first year of a multiyear project.”

 Germany Museum Fate of the Blue Flame